apache/cordova-docs/www/contribute/issues.md

 ---

 # Reporting Issues

 Thank you for helping to improve Cordova!
 Issues for Apache Cordova are hosted at the Apache [JIRA](https://issues.apache.org/jira/browse/CB).
-A JIRA account is required before you can submit issues (you can [create one here](https://issues.apache.org/jira/secure/Signup!default.jspa)).
+A JIRA account is required before you can submit issues (you can easily [create one here](https://issues.apache.org/jira/secure/Signup!default.jspa)).
 Before submitting an issue, please take a moment to search JIRA to see if an issue already exists.
 If it does, please consider commenting or voting for the issue to help raise its visibility.

 ## Creating an issue in JIRA

 Once you have created an account and logged in, click the blue "Create" button at the top of the [Cordova JIRA](https://issues.apache.org/jira/browse/CB) page to create an issue.
-In the dialog that appears, please fill out the following fields to the best of your ability.
+In the dialog that appears, please fill out the following fields _to the best of your ability_.
 All fields besides those listed here can be left blank.

 Field           | Description
 ----------------| -----